silviopaganini/playground/README.md

 playground
 ==========

-quick experiments with new tech
+quick experiments with new (old too) tech